mgm: Estimating Time-Varying Mixed Graphical Models in High-Dimensional Data: Background

-The nodewise estimation approach leads to $k$ estimates for each $k$ order interaction and hence we need a rule to combine these $k$ parameters into a single parameters in order to arrive at a parameter vector for the joint distribution.
-For a pairwise interaction ($k = 2$) between nodes $s$ and $r$, this means that we have to combine two estimates, $\theta_{sr}$ from the regression on $s$ and $\theta_{rs}$ from the regression on $r$.
+To give non-asymptotic guarantees of false and true positive rates for the $\ell_1$-regularized regression estimator it is necessary to put a lower bound $\tau_n$ on the size of the parameters in the true model.
+This assumption is often called the \emph{beta min condition} \citep[see e.g.][]{hastie2015statistical}.
+By thresholding estimates at $\tau_n$, we approximately enforce this condition \citep[see also][]{loh2012structure}.
+For estimating the joint distribution in Equation~\ref{eq:mixed.joint.full} we show in \cite{haslbeck2017mi} that

+where $s_0$ is the true number of neighbors.
+If all variables are continuous, the number of neighbors is equal to the number of nonzero parameter estimates $s_0 = || \theta^* ||_0$, where $\theta^*$ is the true parameter vector.
+In the case of categorical variables, interactions are parameterized by several parameters.
+In this case the categorical neighbor is present if at least one of the parameters defining the interaction is nonzero.
+Since the true parameter vector $\theta^*$ is unknown, we plug in the estimated parameter vector $\hat \theta$ to obtain the \emph{estimated} number of neighbors $ \hat s_0 = || \hat \theta ||_0$.
+For interactions involving more than one parameter, we plug in the aggregated parameter (see Algorithm \ref{alg_1}).
+Note that \pkg{mgm} allows to switch off this thresholding (see Section \ref{sec_mgm}).
+Of course, switching off the thresholding gives a solution that does not have the guarantees of false and true positive rates.

+We determine whether an edge is present or not as described in Section \ref{theory_mgm}.
+In addition, we compute a \emph{weight} from the set of parameters of parameters of each interaction.
+If the interaction only involves continuous variables there is only one parameter and we take its value.
+If the interaction involves categorical variables, we take the mean of the absolute value of all parameters as the weight of the edge.
+From the nodewise regressions we obtain $k$ edge-weights for each $k$-order interaction.
+For example, for a a pairwise interaction ($k = 2$) between nodes $s$ and $r$, we obtain one parameter $\theta_{s,r}$ from the regression on $s$ and $\theta_{r,s}$ from the regression on $r$.
+To obtain a final conditional dependence graph $G$ we need to combine these into a final weight.
 This can be done either by using the OR-rule (take arithmetic mean of $k$ parameter estimates) or the AND-rule (take arithmetic mean of $k$ parameter estimates if all parameter estimates are nonzero, otherwise set the parameter to zero).

-In order to make the step from the parameters in the joint distribution to the graph $G$ we use the mapping described in Section \ref{theory_mgm_mapping}.
-In addition to whether an edge is present or not, we also compute a single value for each edge that captures the strength of the dependency.
-If an edge is a function of one parameter, then the \emph{strength} is equal to the absolute value of that parameter.
-If an edge is a function of several parameters, we take the arithmetic mean of the absolute values of these parameters.
+Algorithm \ref{alg_1} summarizes this procedure: